 For anyone that’s closely following the vertical jump community, it was impossible to miss Bounce Kit when it came out in 2015.

-Even before his viral All-Star game performance, Jordan Kilganon had made plenty of noise in dunk competition circles, and therefore his program was met with lots of anticipation.
+Even before his viral All-Star game performance, Jordan Kilganon had made plenty of noise in dunk competition circles.
+Therefore, his program was met with a lot of anticipation.

-Unfortunately for me (and for anyone who’s trying to find out more about Bounce Kit), there’s little to no info available online at the moment – even the sales page of Bounce Kit is nothing more than a video of him dunking and an email signup page.
+Unfortunately for me (and for anyone who’s trying to find out more about Bounce Kit), there’s little to no info available online at the moment.
+Even the sales page of Bounce Kit is nothing more than a video of him dunking and an email signup form.

-Still, I decided not to give up that easily, and three months ago I was able to track down the program and try it for myself.
+Still, I decided not to give up so easily, and three months ago, I was able to track down the program and try it for myself.

 After all, if Jordan Kilganon’s Bounce Kit is half as good as his reputation, it could easily become the new hit program for anyone who wants to achieve their dream of dunking a basketball.